C2SM/icon4py/model/README.md

 It includes the following packages:

 - `atmosphere/dycore`: Contains implementations of the dynamical core of the ICON model
+- `atmosphere/advection`: Contains implementations of the advection component of the ICON model
 - `common`: Contains shared functionality that is required by multiple components.

 ## Installation Instructions